zer0-os/zAuction-SDK/README.md

 - [x] Accept a bid
 - [x] Buying an NFT immediately
 - [x] Setting the immediate buy price of an NFT
+- [x] Getting the immediate buy price of an NFT
 - [x] Cancelling the ability to buy an NFT immediately

 ## Improvements / Optimizations